-Monmouth Castle resides on a bluff overlooking an important crossing of the Rivers Monnow and Wye in Monmouthshire Wales.
+Monmouth Castle resides on a bluff overlooking a vital crossing of the Rivers Monnow and Wye in Monmouthshire, Wales.
 The original earth and timber ringwork castle was built between 1067 and 1069 by William FitzOsbern, Earl of Hereford.
 FitzOsbern fought alongside William the Conqueror at the Battle of Hastings in 1066 and served as one of his most trusted barons.
-He built many castles including Chepstow, Berkeley, Carisbroke, and Wigmore Castles.
+He built many castles, including Chepstow, Berkeley, Carisbroke, and Wigmore Castles.

-The oldest part of the castle still remaining today is the ruins of the Great Tower, which was built between 1120 and 1130.
-It is composed of stone and rectangular shaped with two stories similar to one at Chepstow Castle.
-The west wall of the tower comprised of sandstone rubble and ashlar dressings is more than 10 feet thick.
-Edward II was briefly imprisoned at Monmouth Castle before relocation to Berkeley Castle in Gloucestershire where he would later meet his demise.
+The oldest part of the castle remaining today is the ruins of the Great Tower, which was built between 1120 and 1130.
+It is composed of stone and is rectangular shaped with two stories similar to the one at Chepstow Castle.
+The west wall of the tower, comprised of sandstone rubble and ashlar dressings, is more than 10 feet thick.
+Edward II was briefly imprisoned at Monmouth Castle before relocation to Berkeley Castle in Gloucestershire, where he would later meet his demise.

-In 1399, Monmouth Castle came into royal possession of Henry Bolingbroke who became King Henry IV of England.
-His son, Henry of Monmouth was born in the castle gatehouse.
-He would later become Henry V and famous for winning the Battle of Agincourt in France.
-Several centuries later in 1646 during time of the English Civil War, the castle was visited by Oliver Cromwell who ordered it be slighted and rendered indefensible.
+Monmouth Castle came into the possession of Henry Bolingbroke and became a royal residence when he became King Henry IV of England in 1399.
+His son, Henry of Monmouth, was born in the castle gatehouse in 1386.
+He later became Henry V and was famous for winning the Battle of Agincourt in France.
+Several centuries later, in 1646, during the English Civil War, the castle was visited by Oliver Cromwell, who ordered it be slighted and rendered indefensible.
 As a result, the Round Tower was subsequently destroyed in March 1647.
 In the same year, part of Monmouth Castle collapsed.
-About a quarter of a century later in 1673, the Great Castle House was built atop same site where Round Tower once stood.
-Approximately two centuries later in 1875, the structure served as headquarters of the Royal Monmouthshire Royal Engineers.
+About a quarter of a century later, in 1673, the Great Castle House was built atop the same site where Round Tower once stood.
+Approximately two centuries later, in 1875, the structure served as the headquarters of the Royal Monmouthshire Royal Engineers.

-Once home to King Henry IV and birthplace of Henry V, Monmouth Castle mostly goes unnoticed on outskirts of Monmouth.
+Once home to King Henry IV and the birthplace of Henry V, Monmouth Castle mostly goes unnoticed on the outskirts of Monmouth.
 It provides a tranquil setting to relax among gardens and ruined stone walls.
-Some walls of the Great Tower still remain along with portion of outer walls and few stone foundations, which reveal where other walls and rooms once existed.
-More than two centuries ago during late 18th century, decline of the castle was described by William Gilpin who wrote:
+Some walls of the Great Tower remain, along with a portion of outer walls and a few stone foundations, which reveal where other walls and rooms once existed.
+More than two centuries ago, during the late 18th century, the decline of the castle was described by William Gilpin, who wrote:

-The Great Castle House, which houses a museum about the regiment is located across the street from the castle.
-Monmouth Castle is worthy of a quick visit and can be explored in about an hour even when allowing time to sit in the garden and relax.
-However, a visit to Monmouth should be scheduled along with a nearby castle to complete the day.
-Both Raglan and Chepstow Castles in Wales and Goodrich Castle in England.
+The Great Castle House, which houses a museum about the regiment, is located across the street from the castle.
+Monmouth Castle is worth a quick visit and can be explored in about an hour, even when allowing time to sit in the garden and relax.
+However, a visit to Monmouth should be scheduled along with a nearby castle to complete the day—both Raglan and Chepstow Castles in Wales and Goodrich Castle in England.